-A DBS (Disclosure and Barring Service - previously CRB) check will be carried out once you accept our offer, unless you let us know about any criminal record either on your UCAS form or at the selection day – in this case the DBS check will be done immediately.
-If you are made an offer an Occupational Health questionnaire will be sent to you so that we can confirm that you are able to undertake the course.
+A Disclosure and Barring Service (DBS) check will be carried out once you accept our offer, unless you let us know about any criminal record either on your UCAS form or at the selection day, in this case the DBS check will be done immediately.
+If you are made an offer, an Occupational Health questionnaire will be sent to you so that we can confirm that you are able to undertake the course.

 What do I need to bring?